WolfgangMehner/vim-plugins/lua-support/README.md

 - The templates which are inserted into new files as file skeletons can be specified in the templates library, via the property:
     Lua::FileSkeleton::Script
+- Add configuration variables 'g:Lua_Ctrl_j' and 'g:Lua_Ctrl_d' to control the creation of the CTRL+J and CTRL+D maps.
 - Update Lua's reference manual to 5.3.4.
 - Minor changes and bugfixes.